oliviafpersonal/sei-project-one/README.md

 The player has 3 lives to achieve the goal of landing on one of the three lips available.

 Once the player runs out of lives, a browser pop up informs the player that they have lost, with a message including their final score.
 This score then is set as the high score, and the lives are reset.
 If the player successfully reaches the lips, the level is increased, and so is the speed of the obstacles the player needs to avoid.

+Development:

+Once I had chosen to create my version of Frogger, I made a rough plan with set goals to reach in order to achieve an MVP of the basic functionality of the game.
+Then from this I was able to decide on a few extra features with hopes of being able to have time to implement them.